coerll/eComma/README.txt

 14. Comment: Enable "access comments" for authenticated and anonymous users.
 (Enables unauthenticated users to see the comments, but not to comment.)
 15. Comment_delete: Enable "delete own comments" for authenticated  users.
 16. Site building > Pages > List:
 	-Enable node_view and click on edit.
-	-Add variant,
-	-Call it ecomma
-	-Create variant and enalbe selection rules
-	-Selection rules > select "Node:type" and then check new content type -Select miscellaneous layout and choose "eComma column 45/10/45" layout.
+	-Selection rules > select "Node:type" and then check new content type -Left column: Add content > Node > Field: your-text-field

-	-Left column: Node > Field: your-text-field - Text > Node being viewed -Right column:  Miscellaneous > Community tagging form -Add content to Right:  Miscellaneous > eComma Tag details -Add content to Right: Miscellaneous > eComma Word Cloud -Add content to Right: Miscellaneous > eComma User Annotation Total -Add content to Right: Node > Comment form > Node being viewed -Add content to Right: Node > Node Comments
-	-Add content to Right: Miscellaneous > eComma Comment Cloud

-17. Create a node of the new node typ.
+17. Create a node of the new content type.
 Just enter your text in new text field.

-18. Current restrictions:
+Current restrictions:
 	* Does currently not work on IE browser.
 	* Once a group/class has started to tag or comment on a text the text cannot be changed in any way or the annotations will be off.

 *****************************************************************************